gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 Today I'm going to port Alice to Windows.

-To prepare for this work I've compiled a relocatable OCaml compiler toolchain for Windows.
-Opam does work
-[perfectly fine](@/blog/sound-on-ocaml-on-windows/index.md#trying-again-with-msys2)
+To prepare for this work I've compiled a relocatable OCaml compiler toolchain for Windows based on [David Allsopp](https://www.dra27.uk/blog/)'s patches to allow the compiler to be moved after its initial installation.
+See [this talk from ICFP 2022](https://www.youtube.com/watch?v=5JDSUCx-tPw) for more info.
+Without this work every user would need to compile the OCaml compiler on their machine before using it.
+It's important to me that a user of Alice can get started writing OCaml as quickly as possible with no hurdles.
+Building the compiler from source can take over 10 minutes and I don't want users' first experience of Alice to be waiting such a long time.
+I don't think I would have started working on Alice at all if distributing a pre-compiled relocatable compiler wasn't an option.

-on Windows but one cool feature of Alice is that it can download pre-compiled development tools for you.
-Alice can't build itself (yet!) but I still want to eat my own dogfood when I can, and so I want to test out the prebuilt toolchain while developing Alice.
-I haven't updated Alice to be able to install the dev tools prebuilt for Windows yet, but I have a handy [shell script](https://github.com/alicecaml/alice/blob/main/boot/x86_64-windows.sh) that sets up a development environment for working on Alice using the same tools as Alice would install if it was already built.
+Technically I could have used opam to bootstrap my development environment as it works [perfectly fine](@/blog/sound-on-ocaml-on-windows/index.md#trying-again-with-msys2) on Windows but one cool feature of Alice is that it can download pre-compiled development tools for you.
+Alice can't build itself (yet!) but I still want to eat my own dogfood when I can, and so I'm testing out the prebuilt toolchain while developing Alice.
+I haven't updated Alice to be able to install the dev tools prebuilt for Windows yet, but I have a handy [shell script](https://github.com/alicecaml/alice/blob/main/boot/x86_64-windows.sh) that sets up a development environment for working on Alice using the same tools as Alice would install if it _was_ already built.
 Classic bootstrapping problem.

 I'm using powershell and I have [msys2](https://www.msys2.org/) installed so some commands will look very Unix-y.
 Alice itself will work fine on Windows once